SAP Integration 2026: Complete Guide to Connect SAP with Your Business Ecosystem

 - Intelligent automation: AI optimizing integration flows

-- Event-driven architectures: Real-time integrations as standard
+- Event-driven architectures: Real-time integrations as the new standard

 Integration Architectures: Technical Comparison